shaur-codes/reelaccx/README.md

 ## Perks

-ReelAccX supports sharing Instagram Reels on various popular topics, including but not limited to:
+ReelAccX supports sharing short videos on various popular topics, including but not limited to:

 1. **Memes:** Humorous and viral content.
 2. **Informational Videos:** Educational and how-to content.